jsbisht/aws-developer-associate/scaling.md

 - So the infrastructure can scale up or scale down without affecting the customer
 - So even if the infrastructure fail and is repaired, user wouldnt be directly affected

-Consider the following example where we have a single AWS region with two availability zone A and B. Each of the AZ has one public subnet and few private subnets.
+Consider the following example where we have a single AWS VPC (region?) with two availability zone A and B. Each of the AZ has one public subnet and few private subnets.

 An ELB is placed between these two nodes and which then adds one or more ELB nodes within the subnets that we pick.
 In our case we have chosen public subnets.